 The slightly less challenging Cliff Trail is located near Milford, PA and is known for its stunning views.
 Dogs are welcome to hike with you, although they must be on a leash.

 Explore more: Top 14 Best Things To Do In The Poconos In The Winter

 The Scenic Gorge Trail is a great choice for travelers looking to learn about the area’s natural features.
 It is located near the Pocono Center for Environmental Education and should be part of your itinerary if you plan to visit that wonderful attraction.
 During the hike, you will be able to experience first-hand the difference between the maple forest ecosystem and the dark and cool sycamore forest ecosystem.
 You’ll also be able to see a small stream and waterfall along this easy 2-mile detour.

 If you want to see a beautiful waterfall, head to the Buttermilk Falls Trail in the Delaware Water Gap.
 It’s considered moderately difficult, with a steep climb, but it’s well worth the trip to see one of the tallest waterfalls in New Jersey.
 In total, it’s about a 3-mile walk, to go there and back.

 The Dunnfield Creek Trail is a total of 7 miles on foot and follows the creek for which it is named.
 Dunnfield Creek is important for native stream trout populations.
 It winds through ravines and waterfalls.
 There are sections of the road that cross the stream, so be sure to wear sturdy and waterproof shoes.

-The best hiking trails Poconos above can be ideal attractions for you and your family when making a plan for a vacation.
+The best hiking Poconos above can be ideal attractions for you and your family when making a plan for a vacation.
 So, what is your favorite attraction in your life?
 Let us know.